paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

   * Set `n_tranches = tranches_to_approve(approval_entry)`
   * If `OurAssignment` has tranche `<= n_tranches`, the tranche is live according to our local clock (based against block slot), and we have not triggered the assignment already
     * Import to `ApprovalEntry`
-    * Broadcast on network with an `ApprovalNetworkingMessage::DistributeAssignment`.
+    * Broadcast on network with an `ApprovalDistributionMessage::DistributeAssignment`.
     * Kick off approval work with `launch_approval`
   * Schedule another wakeup based on `next_wakeup`